 Right at the beginning of the 80s, I became a DJ at a pub in my hometown of Lincoln.
 There was me and this other guy, and we used to DJ on a Tuesday night for four hours.
 We’d stand there together and take turns to put a song on.
 We got a fiver each, £10 for the whole night!

-What is your favourite thing about working in the music industry?
+What is your favourite thing about working in the live music industry?

 It’s exciting.
 How many times do you come away from a gig not feeling great?
 It doesn’t happen very often.
 You know you’re going to go and leave your troubles at the door, whatever gig it is.

-What is the one thing you would like to change about working in the music business?
+What is the one thing you would like to change about the live music business?

 It’s not so much changing anything as it is doing whatever is necessary to stop it ever becoming stale.